How to Use a Fitness Newsletter to Increase Gym Member Loyalty

 For example, performance-oriented gym members preparing for marathons or weight-lifting competitions might enjoy tips and techniques that help them cross-train at the gym.
 Those focused on losing weight for health reasons may prefer success stories from specific gym members or healthy recipes.
 Subject lines and motivational images can also be adapted to better fit various categories of email recipients.

-Newsletters can reinforce brand messaging and philosophy
+Reinforce brand messaging and philosophy

 Which fitness philosophies guide your gym?
 Are members aware of your overarching mission?
 If not, your newsletter provides the perfect opportunity to share that information with your members — helping to create greater depths of understanding and loyalty.